-The event identifies a new theme each year and invites four speakers to give anthropological lectures on that theme, drawing on what they have learnt from their own fields of study.
-Recent subjects have included “Body Modification”, “Rites of Passage” and most recently, “The Garden – a catalyst for healing and pleasure.”
+The study days address a new theme each year, inviting four speakers to give anthropological lectures on that theme to a public audience.
+Recent subjects have included “Body Modification”, “Rites of Passage”, “The Garden – a catalyst for healing and pleasure”, "On Time- whose time?", "Slavery", "Migration", and "Who owns museum collections?".

-The study days commemorate Kenneth Kirkwood (1919-1997), Oxford University’s inaugural Professor of Race Relations, who was instrumental in establishing the Friends of the Pitt Rivers Museum in the early 1980s.
+These events commemorate Kenneth Kirkwood (1919-1997), Oxford University’s inaugural Rhodes Professor of Race Relations*, who was instrumental in establishing the Friends of the Pitt Rivers Museum in the early 1980s- the precursor to our current membership programme.

 Kenneth’s love of museums had been awakened in 1941 when as a young soldier he ‘discovered’ the Coryndon Museum in Nairobi.
 He described it as a “revelation.”